Cog-Creators/Red-GitHubBot/README.md

         ```

     - Generate a private key in GitHub App's settings and copy the contents of downloaded key to `GH_PRIVATE_KEY` variable
+    - Generate a personal access token for the bot's machine account and set it under `GH_AUTH` variable
+    - (optional) Set Sentry client key under `SENTRY_DSN` variable for error tracking.
     - Deploy the application
-3. Add a webhook to the GitHub App.
+1. Add a webhook to the GitHub App.
     - Use `https://{app_name}.herokuapp.com/webhook` as Webhook URL
     - Use the previously generated webhook secret (used in `GH_WEBHOOK_SECRET` variable) as Webhook secret
     - Save changes
-4. Install the App on selected repositories.
+1. Install the App on selected repositories.

 ## License